rklimek123/sus1/README.md

 We use GaussianMixture, mainly because it doesn't assume, the variances in each cluster are the same.
 Therefore it can easily differentiate between the letters 'c' and 'e', something KMeans couldn't do.

-We measure a silhouette score in the `range(10, 81, 5)` and pick the index `i` that returns the largest silhouette score.
+We measure a silhouette score in the `range(10, 61, 5)` and pick the index `i` that returns the largest silhouette score.
 Then we look closer on the neighborhood of `i`: $[i - 5, i + 5]$.
 We pick the value from this neighborhood, which has the largest silhouette score.

 We perform clustering with the picked value and that's our result.

 ## Expected time to run
+Approximately 4 minutes on a good laptop.

 ## Custom options
 No custom options.